upwork/php-upwork/README.md

 In addition to this, a full example is available in the `example` directory.
 This includes `console.php` that gets an access token and requests the data for applications that are not web-based, and `web.php` for web-based applications.
-There is also `console-own-auth-lib.php` available to use your own php client together with this Upwork library.
+You can also find the `console-own-auth-lib.php` file to use your own php client together with this Upwork library.

 There is also a `composer.json` included to use with Composer.